 The main purpose of thyroid hormones, produced by the thyroid gland, is to ensure the metabolism is running properly.
 The metabolism’s job is to produce heat and fuel but also to regulate cholesterol levels.
 So with reduced metabolic function comes poor processing of cholesterol, as the metabolism slows down from hypothyroidism, causing cholesterol levels increase.

-If you have an underactive thyroid and are found to have high cholesterol, then treatment for the high cholesterol may be delayed to wait until your thyroid treatment is optimal, as this often brings the cholesterol levels down on its own and so removes the need for statins.
+If you have hypothyroidism and are found to have high cholesterol, then treatment for the high cholesterol may be delayed to wait until your thyroid treatment is optimal, as this often brings the cholesterol levels down on its own and so removes the need for statins.
 Statins are also more likely to cause muscle damage in people with an underactive thyroid (hypothyroidism).

 Optimal thyroid levels are a TSH below 2, a Free T3 level in the top quarter of the range and a midrange or higher Free T4 level.
 Testing Reverse T3 and thyroid antibodies is also beneficial.